New Delhi metallo-beta-lactamase 1: Enzyme function

 Carbapenems are a class of beta-lactam antibiotics that are capable of killing most bacteria by inhibiting the synthesis of one of their cell wall layers.
 The carbapenems were developed to overcome antibiotic resistance mediated by bacterial beta-lactamase enzymes.
-However, the blaNDM-1 gene produces NDM-1, which is a carbapenemase beta-lactamase - an enzyme that hydrolyzes and inactivates these carbapenem antibiotics.
+However, the blaNDM-1 gene produces NDM-1, which is a carbapenemase beta-lactamase—an enzyme that hydrolyzes and inactivates these carbapenem antibiotics.

 Carbapenemases are particularly dangerous resistance mechanisms, since they can inactivate a wide range of different antibiotics.
 The NDM-1 enzyme is one of the class B metallo-beta-lactamase; other types of carbapenemase are class A or class D beta-lactamases.
 (The class A Klebsiella pneumoniae carbapenemase (KPC) is currently the most common carbapenemase, which was first detected in North Carolina, United States, in 1996 and has since spread worldwide.
 A later publication indicated that Enterobacteriaceae that produce KPC were becoming common in the United States.)

 The resistance conferred by this gene (blaNDM-1), therefore, aids the expansion of bacteria that carry it throughout a human host, since they will face less opposition/competition from populations of antibiotic-sensitive bacteria, which will be diminished by the original antibacterial treatment.

 NDM-1 functions through two zinc ions present in the active site that cause hydrolysis of the beta-lactams, rendering them ineffective.
+Experimental data has shown that zinc chelators can prevent the hydrolysis of beta-lactams mediated by metallo-beta-lactamases.